-The Industry Representative is not required to travel as part of their duties.
+The Industry Representative is not required as part of their duties to travel or meet with other representatives to discuss applications.
 As such, there is no travel allowance payable.
 Reimbursement for other incidental expenses involved in assessment is not payable (for example, electricity / internet connection / childcare costs / teleconferences).

-Following the completion of Phase Three of the assessment process, OFTA will calculate the amount an Industry Representative is eligible to be paid and will notify them of this by email along with a request for an invoice reflecting the number of applications reviewed in performing the Services.
+Following the completion of Phase Two of the assessment process, the Department will calculate the amount an Industry Representative is eligible to be paid and will notify them of this by email along with a request for an invoice for the amount applications reviewed in performing the Services.
 On receipt of a correctly rendered invoice, payment of fees will be arranged in accordance with the Commonwealth's Supplier Pay On-Time or Pay Interest Policy.